fastify/fastify/docs/Guides/Migration-Guide-V5.md

 better support for `node:test`.
 This allows us to provide a better developer experience and streamline maintenance.

-Node.js v18 will drop out of Long Term Support on April 30, 2025, so you should be planning to upgrade to v20 anyway.
+Node.js v18 will exit Long Term Support on April 30, 2025, so you should be planning to upgrade to v20 anyway.

 ## Breaking Changes